 In 2014 Danny and I had our first daughter and 6 months later I took the decision to stop work and become a full time mum.
 These years of tiny children have kindled in me a creative freedom that is inspiring and nourishing.
 I have a new love of colour and pattern, a thirst for learning and need to make!
 I have a continued passion for natural fibres and sustainable textiles, both environmentally and socially, in their production and in their lifespan.

-I am continuing to produce my favourite llynfi dresswear and workwear designs to commission - found here - as well as designing and making bespoke, alternative wedding dresses, to be seen at www.theweddingdressmaker.com
+Our Carpenter and Cloth clothing range is still in its infancy, but the best things come to those who wait..!
+Meanwhile I am enjoying collaborating with other small businesses to produce genuine craft clothing, I am continuing to produce my favourite llynfi dresswear and workwear designs to commission - found here - and making bespoke, alternative wedding dresses, to be seen at www.theweddingdressmaker.com

 After seven years working in costume for touring theatre companies I decided to re-train.
 Following a years foundation at Camberwell Art College I moved to Brighton to pursue a degree and the masters in the renowned 3D Design and Materials Practice course at Brighton University.
 These were a blissful five years of exploring design, sculpture, jewellery and making whatever I liked (primarily in wood and metal with some ceramics).
 The days were long and intensely focused, but I graduated finally with a distinction and went on to work with innovative designer and renegade timber framer William Hardie.
 I then spent time working in the metal department of the design company Millimeter where we made a huge variety of large scale works, from public sculpture and furniture to installations for the V&A.